Hot Dip Galvanized

 Note: Results after 4-week salt spray test.

-Total cost of a product, however, must take into consideration the life of a product.
-While stainless steel products may cost more initially, the long life and the savings over reinstallation of inferior products may make stainless steel cost far less.
+However, total cost of a product should also take into consideration the life of a product.
+While stainless steel may cost more initially, its durability, extensive service life, and recyclability, yield long-term savings through cost avoidance associated with reinstallation of inferior products, making stainless steel a highly cost-effective material.
 Reinstallation costs become an even greater concern in hazardous or dangerous locations where accessibility is a problem.